How low tox living can transform your well-being and save the planet

 Items to remove: Check the labels.
 Synthetic fragrances are usually written as ‘fragrance’ or ‘parfum’.
 This includes fabric softener, air freshener, scented candles and toilet freshener.

 Mold is another big problem in the home.
 It is not good for our health to live in moldy houses.
 Trust me.
 I have been very sick from mold from water damage but people can be exposed also through dirty air conditioning duct work or split systems in private or commercial spaces.
-Our brains are important and prolonged mold exposure can lead to neuro inflammation.
+Our brains are important and prolonged mould exposure can lead to neuro inflammation.
 When you’re sick and inflamed, you're not going to be excited to take your veggie scraps down to the community garden, are you?
 So a healthy home space is important to the whole picture of a healthy world.

-Mold comes because of two reasons.
+Mould comes because of two reasons.
 One is water damage or dirty air conditioning/duct work.
 In such cases, you need to get a leak/air conditioning specialist who can find the source of the issue.
 They can then fix it at its root and take care of any mold that might be behind the drywall, under the house or in the roof space, or in your air vents/units - we need to move from trying to ‘kill’ mould which often angers it, or offers a very temporary solution at best.
 We need to remove it when we remediate.
-Mold doesn’t just go away, you need to address the source.
+Mould doesn’t just go away, you need to address the source.

 The second reason is your indoor air humidity.
 In Sydney, it gets very humid.
 Prevention is the cure.
 Here are some tips: